Demand for Factors of Production

 - Labour relation problems: firms will have to put up with labour demands and grievances.
-They could stage a overtime ban or strike of their demands are not met
+They could stage an overtime ban or strike if their demands are not met.

 Capital refers to the machinery, equipment, tools, buildings and vehicles used in production.
 It also means the investment required to do production.
 Capital-intensive production is where more capital is employed than other factors.
-It is a production which requires a relatively high level of capital investent compared to the labour cost.
-Most capital-intensive production is automated.
-E.g., car-manufacturing.
+It is a production which requires a relatively high level of capital investment compared to the labour cost.
+Most capital-intensive production is automated (example: car-manufacturing).

-- Less likely to make errors: Machines, since they’re mechanically or digitally programmed to do tasks, won’t make the mistakes that labourer will
+- Less likely to make errors: Machines, since they’re mechanically or digitally programmed to do tasks, won’t make the mistakes that labourers will.

-- Consistent: Since they won’t have human problems and are programmed to repeat tasks, it are very consistent in the output it produces
+- Consistent: since they won’t have human problems and are programmed to repeat tasks, they are very consistent in the output produced.

 - Technical economies of scale: increased efficiency can reduce average costs

-- Lack of flexibility: machines not be as flexible as labourers are to meet changes in demand
+- Lack of flexibility: machines need not be as flexible as labourers are to meet changes in demand.